The risk behind Scapula Winging or a Protruding Shoulder Blade

-We zero in on one of the most common presentation in a dysfunctional shoulder — scapula winging.
-The scapula is a bone plate not unlike the shape of a triangle that rests on the ribs of the upper back, held up by an array of muscles.
+We zero in on one of the most common presentations in a dysfunctional shoulder — scapula winging.
+The scapula is a bone plate not unlike the shape of a triangle that rests on the upper back ribs, held up by an array of muscles.

 Imagine a large gear in a clock, unable to move — the surrounding gears will have to work even harder to keep the clock ticking.

 That’s what happens when the serratus anterior muscle is weak.
 The tandem muscles, such as the upper trapezius or levator scapula muscle, work harder to compensate for the shortfall in powering the upward rotation, eventually causing tightness along the top of the shoulder, side of the neck or base of the skull.

 Additionally, a weakened serratus anterior leads to lower stability for the scapula; the scapular then loses its anchor and protrudes like a wing.